lizmat/articles/5to6-finalizing.md

 To circumvent these situations in Perl 5, the concept of *weak reference* was developed.
 Although this can fix the circular reference issue, it has its performance implications, and doesn't fix the problem of having (and finding) circular references in the first place.
+You need to be able to find out *where* a weak reference can be used in the best way, otherwise one might get unwanted premature object destruction.

 Reachability Analysis
 ---------------------